 Before cancer I was a rebel who didn’t want to fit in.
 Being like everyone else was such a negative in my eyes.
-I was afraid if I was just like everyone else I would blend into the background and disappear.
+I was afraid if I was like everyone else I would blend into the background and disappear.
 So I forged my own path, swam in my own ocean, and made sure the grass in my garden was technicolour instead of green or greener.
 I tattooed my skin, covered it in my life’s story.
-The ink was my peace of mind that I would never fade away into the beige of everybody else.
+The ink was my peace of mind that I would never fade into the beige of everybody else.
 Then I got cancer, and I realised my body is nothing, it’s just a body.
 It’s an empty vessel that carries the true essence of who I am... my soul.
-And my soul is no different than anybody else’s...and it can’t be because I now know we are all one.
+And my soul is no different than anybody else’s...and it can’t be because we are all one and the same.
 If you waved a magic wand that made all our bodies disappear we would be one beautiful universal life force.
 So now my tattoos don’t make so much sense to me.
 I don’t need to be different to you; you are all beautiful and we are all one and the same.
 I wasted years fighting such a remarkable truth.
 A truth that has finally freed me from my chosen separateness and isolation.
 I don’t regret my tattoos...regret is pointless and soul destroying.
 I look at them as ornaments, trinkets and treasures indelibly inked on my skin.
 Like the magical colourful decorations on a Christmas tree; they embellish it’s exterior to the physical eye but the trees true beauty lies within its trunk and deep in its roots where it’s soul shines.